Posted on 15 June 2018

 by MMNY Staff

 Composer Daniel Goode will lead participants, aided by suggested drumming rhythms, through Soho’s cast iron district.
-Using their hands, the group will drum on the hollow cast iron front of one the buildings that is in the “key of F Major”, turning it into a musical instrument.
+Using their hands, the group will drum on the hollow cast iron fronts of buildings, turning them into musical instruments.

 Early experimentations in buildings as instruments: